- Pam Zubeck

 Delesk’s consultants held a community meeting in June 2016, which drew 35 people, and another in October, when 90 people attended.
 Neighbors identified a menu of reasons to oppose Archer Park, including density, firefighter access, utility easements, and traffic and stormwater management.

-“I thought this was going to be a pretty straightforward deal, and I ended up working on it for a year.” click to tweet
+“I thought this was going to be a pretty straightforward deal, and I ended up working on it for a year.” tweet this

 Neighborhood opposition prompted the developer to seek a hearing before the city’s Planning Commission, which ordinarily wouldn’t hear the matter unless opponents appealed the Planning Department’s administrative approval.
 After hours of discourse on May 18, planning commissioners approved the plat 7-1.
 Opponents then appealed to City Council, which heard the item on June 27.